 - Where can I find more information on toxoplasma and toxoplasmosis?

-Speakers of Czech can read more on the topic in Jaroslav Flegr’s book called Pozor, Toxo published in the Galileo edition by Academia in Prague.
-Both Czech and English speakers can find more information on www.toxoplasmoza.cz, the website of MUDr.
+You can read more on the topic in Jaroslav Flegr’s book called Watch out for Toxo!: The Secret Guide to Practical Science.
+You can also find more information on www.toxoplasmoza.cz, the website of MUDr.
 Markéta Geleneky, who is the leading Czech specialist on congenial toxoplasmosis.